xcat2/confluent-docs/docs/confluentdiskless.md

     created 0 devices
     created 0 fifos

 At which point modifications using imgutil exec or otherwise modifying the directory tree can be done.
-If wanting to pack a new 'version' of an image while preserving customizations to scripts:
+If wanting to pack a new 'version' of an image while preserving customizations to scripts, you can use an existing diskless image profile to base a copy on:

     # imgutil pack -b alma-8.5-diskless /tmp/newscratchdir alma-8.5-disklesss-v2

+Note that '-b' will not function correctly if the distribution and nature of the profile do not match (e.g. using a different major version of linux, or trying to use diskful profile as a base for a diskless image).

 This is a recommended method to preserve both copies until the new image is determined to be correctly working